Please note that Tapas no longer supports Internet Explorer.

 A low voice called out to us.
 “Oh, what’s the special occasion today?”

-“Father!”
+“Father.”
 Running up to him, he caught me in his arms.
 His messy bed hair indicated that he had just woken up.
-Mom should be a little stricter with him.
-Half the day had already vanished.
+Mom should be a little stricter with him, I thought.
+Half the day had already gone by.

-“You really don’t know?”
+I asked him, “You really don’t know?”
 To be fair, I didn’t know either before today.
-But that didn’t stop me from glomping him.
+But that didn’t stop me from feeling a little… Sad?

-“It’s your present.”
+“It’s your present of course.”
 The insides rattled as I shook it, it sounded metally.

 “Open it?”
 Open what?

+Mom came over to us.
 “Shouldn’t we wait for the guests to arrive?”
-My mom asked.

 “What guests?”
 The two of them simply smiled at my question.

-“When’s your birthday?”
-I sat with Karrie in the living room as the adults moved to the kitchen.
+I sat with Karrie in the living room as the adults moved to the kitchen “…When’s your birthday?”

-“I’m a spring baby.”
-We were both slumped into the couch, trying to find the most comfortable position to sit.
-It appeared having my back rest on the seat was the most comfortable.
+“I’m a spring baby…” We were both slumped into the couch, trying to find the most comfortable position to sit.
+It appeared having my whole back rest on the seat was the most comfortable.

 “Your couch is really dangerous…” Karrie had melted into the cushions.

+Karrie’s mother came over and looked at us loafing.
 “What silly thing are you two doing now?”
-Karrie’s mother looked at us.

 “We are becoming one with the couch…”

 The last guest was Eric, who had just arrived.
-A small pile of snow rested on his red hair as he shook it off like a dog.
+A small pile of snow rested on his red hair and he shook it off like a dog.

 “Yeah, you’re the stupid one.”
 Karrie added.

 “You three really do take after one another.”
-We ‘sat’ in a row on the couch, Eric had joined us.
 My mom’s comment made me realize that we had gotten much closer these past months.
 Rarely was there a day where I didn’t see either one of them.

 Friends were hard to come by in my previous life, which was why I was often alone.
 It was fine, I had told myself.
 Being alone was preferable if it meant they didn’t get to know me.

 These two never said anything like that.
 They were always calling each other stupid to notice these things.
 But did I really need to act the same way?
 There was nothing to hide besides the fact that the real Esther was dead.
 Not once did they suspect me for being someone else.
 Maybe we had a similar personality?
 A smacking sound pulled me out of my thoughts.
-Eric had done something stupid again.
+Karrie gave Eric’s shoulder a whap for doing something stupid again.

 “Yup, gonna follow my dad’s work.”